Rogue trader Kerviel accuses SocGen of deceit

 SocGen said it acknowledged the filing of the complaint and said a countersuit would be filed “in the briefest of delays”.

-Obtaining a verdict under false pretences means that a party has either provided false evidence or hidden contradictory information to get a favorable verdict, according to Paris-based lawyer Mabrouk Sassi.
+Obtaining a verdict under false pretences means that a party has either provided false evidence or hidden contradictory information to get a favourable verdict, according to Paris-based lawyer Mabrouk Sassi.

 “It’s a criminal charge and that gives additional powers to the judge such as the ability to order searches,” he said.